str4d/rage/README.md

 # rage: Rust implementation of age

-age is a simple, secure and modern encryption tool with small explicit keys, no config options, and UNIX-style composability.
+rage is a simple, secure and modern encryption tool with small explicit keys, no config options, and UNIX-style composability.
 The format specification is at [age-encryption.org/v1](https://age-encryption.org/v1).